shakebugs/shake-docs/docs/android/configuration-and-data/manage-sensitive-data.md

 </TabItem>
 </Tabs>

-If you want to delete the whole screen from the screenshot, simply mark the whole activity as private:
+If you want to delete and entire screen from the screenshot, simply mark the whole activity as private:

 <Tabs
 groupId="android"